TAI’s Potential Impact on the Tax Base

 How to Implement a Progressive Corporate Tax

-A practical implementation of a global progressive corporate tax would need to build on OECD BEPS 2.0.
-We believe that BEPS 2.0 could eventually “set the floor” for taxing the most profitable digital MNEs, while allowing individual countries to set their national corporate tax progressivity for less profitable corporations according to domestic priorities.
+A practical implementation of a global progressive corporate tax would need to engage seriously with international cooperation.
+We believe the foundations of OECD’s BEPS 2.0 could be leveraged and expanded to eventually “raise the floor” for taxing the most profitable digital MNEs, while allowing individual countries to set their national corporate tax progressivity for less profitable corporations according to domestic priorities.

 Summarizing BEPS 2.0

-BEPS is a deeply complex topic, so we’ll summarize just the relevant portions for our proposal.
+BEPS is a deeply complex topic, so we’ll summarize just the most relevant portions that our proposal would build upon.

 Pillar One targets profit-shifting.